RasmusHaugaard/embedding-template-matching/readme.md

 mvp:

-* get 3D poses
-    * object config
-    * template_t_obj
+* continuous rotation aug
 * ros action server (obj_name -> cam_t_pose)
-    * dynamically load model
+    * dynamically load obj model
     * store all images and predictions
-* script to delete (old) images with no annotations
+* rename project

 later:

+* allow updating the camera
+    * new camera / camera calibration should not affect older annotations
+    * should be able to use old annotations, as long as scale has not changed
+* script to delete images with no annotations
+* monitor and log average recall
+* better documentation

+Maybe:

 * multi-instance
-* same model for multiple objects
+* use same model for multiple objects
 * explicit template rotation symmetry
 * refinement search
     * maybe global / local template
-* try smaller backbone
+* smaller backbone
-* try bias towards template smoothness (reg. template 2nd derivative)
+* bias towards template smoothness (reg. template 2nd derivative)
 * augmentations
-    * continuous rotation

     * cut-n-paste
     * random overlays
+    * small scale variation
+* sample validation set in a clever way
-* better documentation
+* proper gui